 - RTKplus engine with 555-channel, multi-frequency tracking

-- Self-learning algorithm adapts to canopy and urban interference
+- Self-learning algorithm adapts to the canopy and urban interference

 - SmartLink satellite corrections keep fixes when cell service drops